-Andean Trade Preferences Extension.
+Andean Trade Preferences Extension

 The Andean Trade Preference Act (ATPA) extends special duty treatment to certain U.S. imports from Bolivia, Colombia, Ecuador, and Peru that meet domestic content and other requirements.
 ATPA was intended to promote export-led economic growth in the Andean region and to encourage a shift away from the cultivation of illegal coca by supporting alternative crop production.
 The ATPA (Title II of P.L.
 102-182) was enacted on December 4, 1991, and renewed and modified under the Andean Trade Promotion and Drug Eradication Act (ATPDEA; title XXXI of P.L.
 107-210) on August 6, 2002, extending trade preferences until December 31, 2006.
 Since that time, the Congress has favored short-term extensions of ATPA.
-On February 29, 2008, the 110th Congress enacted legislation to extend ATPA trade preferences until December 31, 2008 (P.L.
-110-191).
+On October 16, 2008, legislation was enacted to extend ATPA trade preferences until December 31, 2009 for Colombia and Peru, and until June 30, 2009 for Bolivia and Ecuador (P.L.
+110-436).
+Under certain conditions, trade preferences for Bolivia and Ecuador may be extended for an additional sixmonth period.
+However, on November 25, 2008 former President Bush signed a proclamation that suspends Bolivia's designation as a beneficiary country under ATPA because of Bolivia's failure to cooperate with the United States on counter-narcotics efforts, a criteria of ATPA and ATPDEA.
+If Bolivia improves on efforts to work with the United States on counter-narcotics efforts, the President would have the option to issue a proclamation redesignating Bolivia as a beneficiary country.

-U.S.-Peru Trade Promotion Agreement.
-The U.S.-Peru Trade Promotion Agreement (PTPA), a bilateral free trade agreement between the United States and Peru, was signed into law on December 14, 2007 (P.L.
-110-138) by President Bush.
+U.S.-Peru Trade Promotion Agreement

+On January 16, 2009, President Bush issued a proclamation to implement the U.S.-Peru Trade Promotion Agreement (PTPA) as of February 1, 2009.
+The PTPA, a bilateral free trade agreement between the United States and Peru, was signed into law on December 14, 2007 (P.L.
+110-138).
 On November 8, 2007, the House passed (285-132) H.R.
 3688 to implement the PTPA and the Senate passed implementing legislation (77-18) on December 4, 2007.
 President Bush notified the Congress of his intention to enter into a free trade agreement with Peru on January 6, 2006 and the two countries signed the agreement on April 12, 2006.
 The Peruvian Congress approved the PTPA on June 28, 2006 by a vote of 79 to 14.
 After the signing of the agreement, U.S. congressional action on the PTPA was postponed in part to allow congressional leadership and the Bush Administration to develop new text for the labor and environment chapters based on principles set forth in the "New Trade Policy for America."
 On May 10, 2007, Congress and the Administration reached an agreement on a new bipartisan trade framework that called for the inclusion of core labor and environmental standards in the text of pending and future trade agreements.
 On June 25, 2007, the United States reached an agreement with Peru on the legally binding amendments to the PTPA to reflect the bipartisan agreement of May 10.
 Two days later, Peru's Congress voted 70 to 38 in favor of the amendments to the PTPA.